UPDATED: APRIL 19, 2023 | 1 MIN READ

 - Your location’s claims history (including crime rates and natural disasters such as tornadoes and hurricanes)

-- Your personal claims history (if you don’t have a history of filing claims, you’re more likely to pay less in premiums)
+- Your claims history (if you don’t have a history of filing claims, you’re more likely to pay less in premiums)

 How To Find Affordable Home Insurance Before You Buy